DanielSchuette/DanielSchuette.github.io/_posts/2019-09-08-x11_window_system.md

     del_window = XInternAtom(display, "WM_DELETE_WINDOW", 0);
     XSetWMProtocols(display, window, &del_window, 1);

-    /* define which events are accepted by the window */ XSelectInput(display, window, ExposureMask | KeyPressMask);
+    /* select which events are listened to by the window */ XSelectInput(display, window, ExposureMask | KeyPressMask);

     /* move window to the top */